shelleylwang/goodreads-recommendations/README.md

 4. The dataset 'goodreads_reviews_spoiler.json.gz' contains over 1.3 million individual rows.
 Each row is one user's text review and rating out of 5 for one specific book

 ## Data Preparation
-From my four datasets I was able to clean 3 datasets of interest for my two recommendation systems
+From my four datasets I was able to clean 3 datasets of interest for my two recommendation systems.
-1. First I used dataset (1)
+a.
+First I used dataset (1) as the source for user-facing recommendations.
+As such, it needed all the book metadata.
+(1) was missing genres so I used dataset (2) to add in genre data, joining on the shared book_ids.
+I did the same using dataset (3) for authors' names.
+I then dropped some nonsense values from publication year.
+Finally, I imputed some nulls in page numbers using the genre-specific averages.
+b.
+Next I used dataset (4) to create a per-user rating dataset.
+I grouped by user, ending up with one row per user.
+I concatenated all their review text, then subsetted to just users who had written at least 5 reviews.
+c.
+Finally, I combined the

 ## Collaborative Filtering